How to light your Stove

 This is either due to not establishing your fire before adding a larger log or that your wood is not seasoned enough.
 To establish your fire, at the lighting stage open all the air slides/spin-wheels according to the stove’s instruction manual.
 Light the fire lighter and wait for the initial quantity of kindling to blaze.
 Add a good handful of kindling sticks/small logs and allow these to set alight fully.
 At this stage you should be able to close the primary air supply and then control the burn-rate of the secondary air supply for the remainder of your fire.
 We suggest that you build the size of the fire steadily until a good operating temperature has been achieved then slightly close the secondary air supply until a steady burn rate is established.
 It will take some time to get to know your stove but you will soon learn what air slide positions work best.
 A fire allowed to build gradually will bring the stove to the correct operation temperature and will burn efficiently and larger logs can then be added – a couple/few at a time is fine.
 Your wood should be under 18% moisture content.

-This is simply due to the moisture content in your wood being above 18% or that your stove is not hot enough to allow a good draw.
+This is can be due to the moisture content in your wood being above 18% or that your stove is not hot enough to allow a good draw.
 This is easy to clean using a specific Stove Glass cleaner.
+However the quality of your fuel and the way you’re using your stove should be checked.

 Make sure you have read the manufacturer’s instructions carefully and that you know which position is closed for the air controls.
 Check that the stove rope is intact and creating a seal around your stove door and glass.
 When the air vents are closed the fire will take some time to burn through the existing fuel.
 This may take several minutes depending on the quality of fuel and how much fuel is in the stove during the cool down period.